schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Skeleton Template

-A flowing cutter bumps at a athletic newsroom.
+A flowing cutter bumps at an athletic newsroom.

 ## Engrossing Bowling